MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 <!-- ====================================================================== -->
 ## Before you begin

 Ensure that you publish your extension in the Microsoft Edge Add-ons website, or package a `.crx` file and ensure that it installs successfully on your computer.
-If you install the `.crx` file using the `update_URL`, ensure you can navigate to your extension at that URL.
+If you install the `.crx` file using the `update_URL`, make sure you can navigate to your extension at that URL.

 Also, ensure that you have the following information.